Off-Narrative-Labs/Tuxedo/README.md

 As part of this grant we will deliver three milestones.
 More details are available in the [Tuxedo grant application](https://github.com/w3f/Grants-Program/blob/master/applications/tuxedo.md).

 - ✅ Core Tuxedo Functionality (complete)
-- 🏗️ User wallet (in development)
+- ✅ Template wallet (complete)
-- 🔜 Full Documentation and Tutorial (not yet started)
+- 🏗️ Full Documentation and Tutorial (in progress)

 After the grant work is complete we intend to continue developing Tuxedo.
 The future is less clear, but our current ideas include: